The diversity development fund

 We also use the fund for specific targeted BBC schemes such as BBC Elevate, some of our comedy bursaries, and the Writersroom Writers Access Group.

-There is no separate or formal application process for the fund and it is only available for commissioned programmes.
+The fund is available for commissioned programmes on a rolling basis.
 Allocation is considered on the recommendation of a commissioner, after discussions with producers during the usual commissioning conversation.
-Investment decisions take into account the legacy benefit of additional investment for future series, to drive change in the sector, or build sustainable talent development in the Nations and Regions.
+Investment decisions take into account the legacy benefit of additional investment for future series, to drive change in the sector, or build sustainable talent development in the Nations and English regions.

 Please note, separate diversity funds are run by BBC Radio and BBC Children's.